Shardeum Documentation

 2.2.1 Network Architecture

 The Shardeum network is composed of validator nodes and archiver nodes.
 Validator nodes that are waiting to join the network are referred to as standby nodes.
 The validator nodes hold the state data of the accounts they are assigned to and process incoming transactions involving the accounts within their address range to change the state.
 The transaction history is passed on to archiver nodes for permanent storage.
 The archiver nodes are not involved in any consensus and simply provide the service of storing historical network data such as transactions and receipts.
 Validator nodes have light storage requirements and fast syncing when joining the network as they only need to sync and store the state of the accounts they are assigned to.
 Validator nodes which have been active in the network for the longest time are periodically removed from the network and replaced by randomly selected standby nodes.
 A slow and constant rotation of validator nodes enhances the decentralization level of the network and prevents attacks from slowly adaptive adversaries.
-Running a validator node requires staking the native Shardeum coin called Shard with ticker SHM.
+Running a validator node requires staking the native Shardeum token called Shard with ticker SHM.
 The staked SHM are subject to slashing if the validator does not perform its duties as expected or is misbehaving.
-However, for honest validators there is sufficient reward to easily cover the cost of operating the node and earn a good profit.
+However, for honest validators there is sufficient reward to easily cover the cost of operating the node.

 In addition, there are other types of nodes needed to move data and transactions in and out of the Shardeum network as well as monitor the health of the network.
 These include connector nodes, relayer nodes and a monitor server.
 The connector nodes provide an entry point for external wallets and clients to query and submit transactions to the network.
 These are the same as RPC servers in the Ethereum ecosystem.
 Relayer nodes communicate with archiver nodes or other relayer nodes to store and stream data produced by the network to downstream services such as the explorer.
 These are similar to exit nodes in the Ethereum ecosystem which are used by exchanges and explorer services.
 The monitor server receives status updates from active validator nodes and provides a visual view into the health of the network.